Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: System Model and Two-stage Sensing

-In this period, we assume the target is absent.
-The BSs will send communication signals to the UEs, which will be reflected by the environment and captured by TMTs for EE.
-Specifically, in the $n$th subframe, the BS transmits communication signals to $K$ UEs and the received signal at the $l$th TMT is given as \cite{1316398,6324753}
+In the CE period, the BSs send communication signals to the UEs, which will be reflected by the clutter patches and captured by TMTs for CE.
+In this paper, we consider targets that are not very close to the UEs.
+Thus, due to the narrow beam in the mmWave system, the echo reflected from the target can be ignored\footnote{Otherwise, if the echo is not negligible, the effect of the target echo can be alleviated by removing the target signal component from the estimated covariance matrix \cite{8949537} or selecting the target-free data through training sample censoring \cite{6911995}.}.
+Specifically, in the $n$th subframe, the BS transmits communication signals to $K$ UEs and the received signal at the $l$th TMT is given as \cite{6324753}